 - Cocktail Connections

-Held on one Wednesday each month, this is a fun, informal happy hour with complimentary appetizers at Traders' Bar.
+Held on one Wednesday each month, this is a fun, informal happy hour with complimentary appetizers.
 New Connections members and those celebrating their birthdays during the month receive a complimentary glass of happy hour wine or beer.

 Tokyo 101: An Expat's Guide to Living in Japan

 A comprehensive two-day orientation program held yearly, Tokyo 101 features practical presentations on local healthcare, dealing with emergencies, cultural adjustment, Japanese culture and cuisine, travel, shopping and more.

 This is an opportunity for newcomers to learn how to make the most of their time in Tokyo from local experts and expats.